jq-Inspired Json Processor

 License Plate Reader

 These days SOTA computer vision systems are all based on deep learning and require a lot of data to achieve great results, but what If we don’t have a lot of data, or just want to experience the pain that people went through before they could just slap a neural network on it?
-Well, this project for CSE2225 Image Processing involved my partner and I creating a car license plate reader based on “traditional” image processing techniques - just with Python and NumPy....
+Well, in this project we created a car license plate reader based on “traditional” image processing techniques - just with Python and NumPy....

 Image of the back of a car with a green bounding box over its license plate